medik8s/docs/remediation/poison-pill/known-issues.md

 # Known Issues
 Poison Pill has several known issues:
-1. Currently only one health detection system (e.g. NHC, MHC) is supported at the same time (i.e. you can't use NHC and MHC at the same time)
+1. Currently only one health detection system (eg. NHC, MHC) is supported at the same time (i.e. you can't use NHC and MHC at the same time)
 2. The timeout to assume the node has been rebooted is the same for all nodes.
 The safe timeout should be configured for the highest watchdog timeout
 3. Poison Pill does not run on masters
 4. operator uninstall doesn't remove the poison pill daemonset. a user should delete the PoisonPillConfig CR to remove the daemonset.